laravel-enso/versioning/README.md

 ### Details

-- by default, uses `version` attribute to track versions
+- the package creates a `versionings` table where it holds versions for all the versionable models
+- by using the `Versionable` trait on a model versioning is handled automatically
+- by default the trait appends a `version` attribute after the model is retrieved used for tracking versions and expects the same attribute to be present on the model when the update is called
 - the default versioning attribute can be customized by using `protected $versioningAttribute = 'customVersionAttribte'` on the model
-- requires the presence of the proper table column
-- once the structure is set up, by using the proper trait, the versioning is handled automatically
+- the trait can be used on models that already have records in the database, the versioning starts with the first retrieval of those models
 - throws a `ConflictHttpException` if the version is incorrect

-### Use

-1. In the Model where you want to handle versions just add

-    ```
-    use Versioning;
-    ```

-2. Make sure that the model's table has the default `version` field(s), or if you need customizing use on the model `protected $versioningAttribute = 'customVersionAttr'`

 <!--h-->
 ### Contributions